MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/uwp/WindowsProvider.md

 ## Syntax

-The Windows Provider can be used in just one line of code:
+The WindowsProvider can be used in just one line of code:

 ```csharp
 using CommunityToolkit.Authentication;